ammar-tanwar/bloglearnbay/posts/know-the-top-10-data-science-trends-2022.md

 ### 4. No code or Low code

 Most organizations have integrated AI, and these organizations are using customized models.
 The key reason for model customization is reducing processing time.
-AI has initiated a lot of advancements in[ citizen development](https://www.techtarget.com/searchsoftwarequality/definition/citizen-development#:~:text=Citizen%20development%20is%20a%20business,platforms%20to%20create%20business%20applications.), anyone can become a Citizen developer, and this is because of AI with low code technologies.
+AI has initiated a lot of advancements in <a href="https://www.techtarget.com/searchsoftwarequality/definition/citizen-development#:~:text=Citizen%20development%20is%20a%20business,platforms%20to%20create%20business%20applications." target="_blank">citizen development</a>, anyone can become a Citizen developer, and this is because of AI with low code technologies.
 Citizen coders can look for problems in simple English, and AI will generate codes.

 A TechRepublic poll resulted in over half of the companies have started using low-code and no-code in the operational process.
 1/5th of the companies that have not started working with these trends in their system said they would do this in less than a year.
 So the adoption rate will gradually increase.

 ### 5. Cloud AI and Data science

 In the past few years, and mainly during the Covid-19  pandemic era, there has been a massive stroll-in Cloud-based solution.
 As a result, data is getting produced more enormously.
 Collecting, arranging, labeling, formatting, and analyzing data in one platform is a huge issue, and cloud-based AI is the only way to deal with the same.
-As different insights indicate, the upcoming 3-5 years will be too crucial for[ AI and Machine Learning](https://www.learnbay.co/artificial-intelligence-certification-course).
+As different insights indicate, the upcoming 3-5 years will be too crucial for <a href="https://www.learnbay.co/artificial-intelligence-certification-course" target="_blank">AI and Machine Learning</a>.
 The cost of adopting AI has risen, and the developments of these technologies ensure cloud-based adoption in the future.
 So as the use of the cloud-based solution in various industries increases, the market will also expand with it.
 And obviously, professionals are working hard on reducing the cost of AI software development and implementation.

 ### 6. Auto-ML